 The Cannibal has received a huge buff that makes him one of the best killers in a chase, pushing him from Tier 3 into Tier 2.
 His chainsaw now has three charges, letting players sweep the chainsaw three times before going into cooldown.
 But that’s not all, he moves faster when using his chainsaw, giving him the ability to down all four survivors if they aren’t careful.

-The downside to Leatherface is that if you’re unable to follow through in mowing someone down, or bump into an object, you go into a tantrum that can cost you precious time to catch up and kill the survivor.
+The downside to Leatherface is that if you’re unable to follow through with your attack or bump into an object, you go into a tantrum that can cost you precious time to catch up and kill the survivor.

 The Executioner (Pyramid Head)

 The Executioner is a slow-moving killer, but is incredibly unique when it comes to map control thanks to his ability to build trenches and give survivors the Torment status effect.
 He is able to see survivors for a short time when they run through his trenches, and can stop survivors using loops, vaulting, and pallets with his special ability, Punishment of the Damned.

 Mobility is where Pyramid Head falters the most due to his slow movements.
 However, as of now, he is also the only killer that can hook survivors without needing to pick them up (through his cages) and can kill without needing to use a Mori add-on.

 Charlotte and Victor Deshayes introduce themselves as The Twins, a pair of killers with specific traits.
 Charlotte is more akin to your regular killer with a rather slow pace and deadly melee attack.
 Victor, on the other hand, can detach himself from the shared body and act in two roles.

 When active, you can plunge at survivors and hop on their backs, Left 4 Dead 2’s Jockey-style.
 But if you leave Victor idle while using Charlotte, he will activate Killer Instinct, marking survivors’ locations.